 The Belcea Quartet’s wonderful performance of this work that was so special to Hans Keller was broadcast live on BBC Radio 3.

 Monday 11 March 2019 : Austrian Embassy

 Also on Keller’s 100th birthday, a reception was held in his honour at the Austrian Embassy.
 Once again the music combined Haydn and Britten: Kieran Carrel and Roger Vignoles performed Britten’s Winter Words and the Salomé Quartet played Haydn’s ‘Bird’ Quartet, Op.33 No.3.
-Moving speeches were given by Katalin-Tuende Huber of the Austrian Cultural Forum, and Christopher Wintle of the Cosman-Keller Trust.
+Moving speeches were given by Katalin-Tuende Huber of the Austrian Cultural Forum, and Christopher Wintle of The Cosman Keller Art & Music Trust.

 Monday 11 March 2019 : BBC Radio 3

 Hans Keller was a senior member of staff at the BBC for 20 years, during which time he was in charge successively of music talks, chamber music, orchestral and choral music, regional symphony orchestras and new music.
 He was also a prolific broadcaster whose distinctive voice was instantly recognisable to regular listeners to Radio 3.

 As well as broadcasting the birthday concert from the Wigmore Hall, Radio 3 recalled Hans Keller in a centenary edition of Music Matters. https://www.bbc.co.uk/programmes/m00035k8

 Saturday 16 March 2019 : Cambridge University